manishmadugula/Notes/Code/java.md

 ### Static Variable
 - Exists independent of any instances of the class.
 - Only one copy exists regardless of number of instances.
-- Static variables are initialized only once , at the start of the execution.
+- Static variables are initialized only once , when the class loads [See below for when a class is loaded](#when-is-a-class-loaded-in-java).
 These variables will be initialized first, before the initialization of any instance variables
 ### Static Methods
 - Exists independent of any instances of the class.
 - Static methods cannot use non-static fields.
 - Operations that don't require any data from the instance of class(this).
-- #### **Cannot be overridden by subclass.
+- ### **Cannot be overridden by subclass.
 It won't lead to method overriding but method hiding.** [Link](https://www.java67.com/2012/08/can-we-override-static-method-in-java.html)
+  - In practice it means that the compiler will decide which method to execute at the compile time, and not at the runtime, as it does with overridden instance methods.
+  - Overriding in Java simply means that the particular method would be called based on the run time type of the object and not on the compile time type of it (which is the case with overriden static methods).
+Okay... any guesses for the reason why do they behave strangely?
+Because they are class methods and hence access to them is always resolved during compile time only using the compile time type information.
+  - Why this matters?
+The advantage of dynamic binding is that it allows us to write code that is generic and you don't have to recompile all the source code that is dynamically bonded, It is probably the basis of dependency injection.
+  - If you use super classes's reference to call the static method of a subclass's body it will call super classes's static method, instead of calling subclasses.
+(No dynamic binding takes place).
+Can't use superclass reference to call subclasses's method implementation.

 ### Static class
 - Only nested class can be static